n8m4re/A3_Epoch_PersistenceAddon/README.md

-# Install
+# Install Server

-1.  add  "a3_n8m4re_persistence.bpo"  to  "@epochhive/addons"
+ADD  "a3_n8m4re_persistence.bpo"  TO  "@epochhive/addons"

+# Install Client Mission

+ADD  "N8M4RE_Persistence_Client.sqf"  TO  "mpmissions/epoch.mapname",
-2.  add "N8M4RE_Persistence_Client.sqf" to "mpmissions/epoch.mapname", if you have there a *.pbo instead of a folder,     please google for "how to extract .pbo", pbo is an archive like "zip" you need a tool for that.
+if you have there a *.pbo instead of a folder, please google for "how to extract .pbo", pbo is an archive like "zip" you need a tool for that.

-3.  open the "init.sqf" inside of the "mpmissions/epoch.mapname" folder, if not exist then create an new file with an     editor like "notepad++" and name it to "init.sqf"
+open the "init.sqf" inside of the "mpmissions/epoch.mapname" folder, if not exist then create an new file with an     editor like "notepad++" and name it to "init.sqf"

 example for the "init.sqf"
 ```